dv4all/RSD-as-a-service/frontend/README.md

 ## Development

 - intall dependencies `npm install`
+- create env.local file.
+Use env.local.example as template
 - run in dev mode `npm run dev` or `yarn dev`

+### Environment variables

+For oAuth implementation we need number of env variables.
+Copy env.local.example file to `env.local` and provide the values required by next-auth.
+Note! currently docker-compose also uses this env file to load variables in the docker image.

 ## Docker compose